Bancroft's School: History

+In September 2023, head Simon Marshall announced to the school that he would be retiring at the end of the 2023-2024 academic year.
+In September 2024 Alex Frazer became head of Bancroft's.

 Preparatory School

-Senior School

-Preparatory School

 The Preparatory School was founded in 1990 after the senior school had converted from a direct grant grammar to an independent school.
 Unlike most traditional preparatory schools, the final year is Year 6 (age 11) and not Year 8 (age 13).

 Curriculum

-For the first two years, students study the following subjects: English, Maths, Spanish, German, Combined Science, Drama, Religious Studies, Geography, PSHE, History, PE, Games, Music, Technology and Art.
+For the first two years, students study the following subjects: English, Maths, Spanish, German, Combined Science, Drama, Religious Studies, Geography, Learning for Life, History, PE, Games, Music, Design & Technology and Art.

 In the Removes year (Year 8), students choose two languages to study out of French, German, Spanish, and Russian, and also study Latin.

-In the Lower Fourth year (Year 9) students choose three subjects from Latin, Classics, Ancient Greek, Russian, French, Spanish and German and two creative subjects from Art, Music, Design Technology, Drama and Computer Science.
+In the Lower Fourth year (Year 9) students choose three subjects from Latin, Classics, Ancient Greek, Russian, French, Spanish and German and two subjects from Art, Music, Design & Technology, Drama and Computer Science.

 At GCSE level, all pupils take the following core subjects: English Language, English Literature, Mathematics, Physics, Chemistry, and Biology.
-Four additional subjects are chosen from the following, one of which must be a language: Art, DT, Music, Spanish, German, French, Russian, Latin, Classical Civilisation, Classical Greek, Religious Studies, Physical Education, Drama, Computer Science, Geography, and History.
+Four additional subjects are chosen from the following, one of which must be a language: Art, Design & Technology, Music, Spanish, German, French, Russian, Latin, Classical Civilisation, Classical Greek, Religious Studies, Physical Education, Drama, Computer Science, Geography, and History.

 The school follows the IGCSE syllabi in Mathematics and English.
 Around a third of pupils take Mathematics a year early, going on to do an FSMQ in Additional Mathematics in the Fifth Form.

-A-Level students choose three, four, or sometimes five of the subjects offered by the school: Art, Biology, Business Studies, Chemistry, Classical Civilisation, Classical Greek, Computer Science, Design Technology, Drama, Economics, Electronics, English Literature, French, Geography, German, History, Latin, Mathematics, Further Mathematics, Music, Politics, Physics, Religious Studies, Russian and Spanish.
+A-Level students choose three, or sometimes four of the subjects offered by the school: Art, Biology, Business Studies, Chemistry, Classical Civilisation, Classical Greek, Computer Science, Design Technology, Drama, Economics, Electronics, English Literature, French, Geography, German, History, Latin, Mathematics, Further Mathematics, Music, Politics, Physics, Religious Studies, Russian and Spanish.

-Grading system

-Pre-GCSE students (Thirds, Removes and Lower-Fourths [up to the last half-term of the year]) are given grades with A to D measuring effort (With A representing the highest level of effort given) and 6 to 1 measuring achievement (With 6 representing the highest level of achievement).
-GCSE students receive a number grade for achievement ranging from 1 to 9, 9 being a high A*, 8 being an A*, 7 being an A/A*, 6 being an A, and so on, along with three separate letter grades, which are based on a student's attitude, classwork and homework.
-Students who achieve 8A* or more (usually around 2% of a cohort), will be awarded an honorary scholarship.
-In the sixth form years, grading is carried out using the same letter and number grades as those used for GCSE students, but numeric grades correspond to expected AS or A Level results instead.
+Some students taken an Extended Project Qualification in the Lower Sixth (Year 12) along with three A-levels.
+This EPQ is completed at the end of the Lower Sixth.